 Boswellia has been narrowed down specifically for its mechanism of action when it comes to reducing inflammation and improving arthritis symptoms.
 Boswellia works to inhibit pro-inflammatory cytokines.
 In turn, this decreases the inflammatory response from the immune system and subsequently, decreases pain associated with inflammation in arthritic conditions.
 In addition, avocado-soybean unsaponifiables (ASUs) are thought to help repair the cartilage in arthritis patients and decrease their symptoms.
 Devil’s claw and MSM are further thought to help relieve pain and inflammatory symptoms associated with arthritis.

 There are various joint supplements used to treat joint pain, inflammation, and arthritis symptoms.
 Glucosamine is a particularly popular joint supplement, with many scientific studies and a ton of research backing up its usage.
 In particular, it’s been shown to significantly reduce symptoms associated with knee osteoarthritis, including pain and inflammation – two of the main symptoms involved in arthritic conditions.

 Before choosing a joint supplement, consider discussing your options with your family doctor.
-They know you and your situation and health best and will be able to give you an informed opinion and recommendation relating to your specific condition.
 It is also important to check the label of any product and be well-aware of possible side effects that may occur, even if they are rare.
-The label will also indicate what other ingredients are in the supplement.
-It’s rare that a supplement contains solely one ingredient.
-Do your research and determine the interactions between ingredients before purchasing or consuming.